Yashaswini278/Yashaswini278.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
-I'm Yashaswini, a prefinal year student pursuing Integrated Masters (BTech.
+I'm Yashaswini, a final year student pursuing Integrated Masters (BTech.
 Electrical Engineering and MTech.
 Machine Learning and Signal Processing) at IIT Kharagpur.

 My research interests include Deep Learning, Computational Neuroscience and Signal Processing.
 I am particularly interested to pursue research at the intersection of neuroscience and deep learning.